-NOTE TO EQUIPMENT OWNER:

-and serial numbers of your new equipment in the spaces Ilation data and dealer contact information will be helpful rvice.
+NOTE TO EQUIPMENT OWNER: For your convenience, please record the model and serial numbers of your new equipment in the spaces provided.
+This information, along with the installation data and dealer contact information will be helpful should your system require maintenance or service.

 FURNACE INSTALLATION INFORMATION:

 Model # Date Installed

 Serial #

 AIR CONDITIONER OR HEAT PUMP Company Name

 Model #

 Serial #

 INDOOR COIL (Furnace Coil or Fan Coil) Phone Number

-Model # Technician Name
+Model #

 Serial #

 TO INSTALLER: e left with the equipment owner.